mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 - Using the `resourcedetection` processor, the agent hostname is detected.
 Messages delivered to HEC via this agent will have their `host` metadata attribute set to the local hostname of the agent machine.
 - Using the `logtransformer` processor, the Pub/Sub transported Google Cloud log message is parsed as JSON and the timestamp is extracted.
 - The `googlecloudpubsub` receiver is configured to pull messages from a subscription that receives Google Cloud log messages.
-- The `splunk_hec` exported is configure to deliver messages to a Splunk HEC endpoint.
+- The `splunk_hec` exporter is configured to deliver messages to a Splunk HEC endpoint.
 - Finally, a log pipeline is constructed using the aforementioned components.

+Save the following configuration file using the name `pubsub-otel.yaml`:

 ```